Data-to-Insight-Center/patra-toolkit/README.md

 ## Explanation

-The Patra Toolkit encourages accountability by requiring essential model information — dataset, fairness, and explainability — at training time, ensuring transparency from development to deployment.
-It offers semi-automated capture of fairness and explainability metrics using integrated scanners.
-The toolkit produces machine-actionable Model Cards in structured JSON format, enabling advanced queries on model selection, provenance, versioning, and auditing within the Patra Knowledge Base.
-Flexible repository support is provided through pluggable backends for storing models and artifacts on platforms like Hugging Face or GitHub, streamlining the model publishing workflow.
-Additionally, the toolkit supports versioning and model relationship tracking, allowing users to maintain multiple versions of a model with recognized relationships (such as `revisionOf` or `alternateOf`) using embedding-based similarity, which ensures clear lineages and straightforward provenance tracking.
+The Patra Toolkit embeds transparency and governance directly into the training workflow.
+Integrated scanners collect essential metadata—data sources, fairness metrics, and explainability insights—during model training and then generate a machine‑actionable JSON model card.
+These cards plug into the Patra Knowledge Base for rich queries on provenance, version history, and auditing.
+Flexible back‑ends publish models and artifacts to repositories such as Hugging Face or GitHub, automatically recording lineage links to trace every model’s evolution.

 ## How‑To Guide